 Focus

 As you may know, focus is essential for astrophotography.
 If your image is out of focus, you may find yourself with some photos that are literally for…. nothing.
 That’s because an out-of-focus photo is impossible to fix in post.
-Shooting the stars, galaxies, and nebulas is even harder because you are working in pitch-black conditions and can’t see your object.
+Shooting the stars, galaxies, and nebulas is even harder because you work in pitch-black conditions and can’t see your object.
 Using this lens and its amazing features make it pretty easy to focus.
 It has meterings on the body and a lock feature to lock your infinity point once you find it avoiding any misfocus during the session.
 The aperture also helps to find stars as it is f/2.8, (bright enough).

 Aperture